apexskier/github-release-commenter/README.md

 These are some known limitations of this action.
 I'd like to try to address them in the future.

 - Non-linear releases aren't supported.
 For example, releasing a patch to a prior major release after a new major release has been bumped.
+- Non-sequential releases aren't supported.
+For example, if you release multiple prereleases between two official releases, this will only create a comment for the first prerelease in which a fix is released, not the final release.
 - The first release for a project will be ignored.
 This is intentional, as the use case is unlikely.
 Most projects will either have several alphas that don't need release comments, or won't use issues/PRs for the first commit.